ssg-wsg/Sample-Codes/SSG-API-Testing-Application-v2/docs/Developer Guide.md

     2. `Runtime::start()` is finally invoked and awaited, which creates `AsyncObjects` and returns them to `Server`
 7. The server is up and running

-For most intents and purposes, it is highly unlike you will need to modify any of these processes, as they are provided by the Streamlit library.
+For most intents and purposes, it is highly unlikely you will need to modify any of these processes, as they are provided by the Streamlit library.

 This section is to aid you in understanding how the Streamlit server is started and how the application is served.